mathieu-tulpinck/ehb-af/README.md

 # Use

-A default user is seeded on db creation, the credentials are: `mathieu@webshop.test/password`
+A default user is seeded on db creation, the credentials are: `mathieu@webshop.test/password`.

-Default db credentials are: `dba/n7+Cgm9K`.

 A user must be authenticated before adding items to his cart.